logan-anderson/logan.codes/content/blog/achieving-consistent-output-from-chatgpt.md

               },
               answer: {
                 type: "string",
-                description: "The answer of the question",
+                description: "The answer to the question",
               },
             },
           },